-In June and July 2009, the Company also launched a bond issue for retail investors in France with a principal amount of $\in 3.3$ million.
+In June and July 2009, the Company also launched a bond issue for retail investors in France with a principal amount of €3.3 million.
 This 5-year bond bears interest annually at the fixed rate of 4.5%.

-For a more detailed description of these bonds see note 28 to the condensed consolidated halfyear financial statements.
+For a more detailed description of these bonds see note 28 to the condensed consolidated half-year financial statements.

-These operations contribute to the financing of the Group's investment strategy and early repayment of the £11 billion bank loan contracted in September 2008 for the acquisition of British Energy, used in early 2009.
+These operations contribute to the financing of the Group's investment strategy and early repayment of the £11 billion bank loan contracted in September 2008 for the

+12 Provisional data: Map comparing average rainfall for the period December 2008 to May 2009 with normal levels.
+13 Significant events related to litigation are described in acquisition of British Energy, used in early 2009.
 On June 30, 2009, an amount of £4.8 billion remained outstanding on this loan.